• +1 919 200-0292

 Closeup of Pyramidal RF Absorber

 Imagine your task was to “pattern” a flashlight.
 In other words, your job is to measure and create a diagram of where the device shines light, where it does not, and how much light goes where.
-It may seem intuitive, because you have eyes and you can intuitively look at your flashlight.
-We are used to simply “seeing” light and it’s patterns, so it is easy to visualize a flashlight’s pattern.
+It may seem intuitive, because you have eyes and you can easily look at your flashlight.
+We are used to simply “seeing” light and it’s patterns, so it is simple to visualize a flashlight’s pattern.

 However, we cannot see radio wave energy directly, so we have to measure it with radio receivers and antennas.
 Luckily, the propagation is very similar, so just continue to visualize light from the flashlight.
 Now back to your task … patterning the flashlight.
 Imagine that you are blind, but you have a light-meter.
 You can use it to measure the flashlight’s output in various directions to create the pattern of the flashlight beam.
 We would be using an antenna and a receiver to do the same for patterning an antenna.